 It really depends upon which injectable you're talking about.
 BOTOX Cosmetic can easily be injected by an experience injector with very little risk for bruising and other side effects.
 As such, it is very common for me to inject my patients right before a major event.
 Fillers are a different story.
 These tend to be associated with varying degrees of swelling and bruising and so should be injected at least 2-3 weeks before an event.
 In addition, once in a while it is necessary to touchup an uneven result and so a little extra time to get that perfect result before that big event can be very helpful!

-Juvederm 2 Weeks before a Special Event
+Juvederm 2 weeks before a Party

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.